Find information and locations for GPs, hospitals, dentists, opticians, pharmacies and other health services.

 Medical advice now

-You can get quick answers to medical questions using the Medical advice now page from NHS Choices.
+You can get quick answers to medical questions using the Medical advice now page from the NHS.
 The page contains links to symptom checkers; self-help guides; common health questions; the NHS 111 initial assessment tool; useful phone numbers; and more.

 NHS 111 is a service that makes it easier for you to access local NHS healthcare services.
 You can call 111 when you need medical help fast but it's not a 999 emergency.